MrElyazid/SpotFetch/README.md

 ![SpotFetch Demo](./.github/demo.png)

-A simple python program to download Music from various platfroms using yt-dlp ( The audio source is YouTube or YouTube Music depending on choice ).
+A simple python program to download Music from various platfroms using yt-dlp ( The audio source is YouTube or YouTube Music ).

 ## What it can do :

 - Download Spotify playlists after exporting the playlist as a csv file from [Exportify](https://exportify.app)
-- Download your music library after exporting it as a csv file from [TuneMyMusic](https://www.tunemymusic.com/), which supports a large number of platforms : Spotify, Deezer, Apple Music, Youtube Music, soundcloud, last.fm ... and much more, see the list [here](https://www.tunemymusic.com/transfer), but using Exportify is recommended since its [opensourced](https://github.com/watsonbox/exportify) and not commercial like TuneMyMusic.
-- You can also batch download music from a .txt file with URLs one by line.
-- Or batch download using a custom CSV file with headers *name,artist*
+- batch download music from a .txt file with URLs one by line, or using a custom CSV file with headers *name,artist*
 - Direct download from a Youtube url, can be a video or playlist.
 - Search then download a song using its name and artist name.
-- Audio is downloaded as either MP3, M4A, or FLAC.
+- Audio is downloaded as MP3, M4A, or FLAC.
 - Song cover or thumbnail are always embedded, alongside numerous metadata.
 - You can use a cookie file in case YouTube rate limits your session.
-- You can download using either YouTube music or Youtube.
+- Download using either YouTube music or Youtube.
+- You can download from platforms other than Spotify if you convert your playlists as CSVs using services like tunemymusic.com .

 # Installation :

 ### Requirements :